Tag: Richard Burden

 Richard Burden – 2016 Parliamentary Question to the Department for Transport

-To ask the Secretary of State for Transport, if he will bring forward legislative proposals to introduce a system of civilian drone registration similar to that used in the USA.
+To ask the Secretary of State for Transport, if he will expedite the work of the cross-governmental working group on drones; and if he will bring forward legislative proposals to mitigate the safety risks posed by civilian drones.

 Mr Robert Goodwill